vgnshiyer/Delivery-tracking-system/README.md

 Now we can begin deploying some kafka specific resouces to the cluster(eg brokers, zookeepers, etc.)

-Step 4: Navigate to the Confluent-Operator-deployment.
+Step 4: Navigate to the Confluent-Operator-deployment dir.

 Step 5: Deploy the KafkaWorkloads.yaml file<br>
 This is a development cluster in minikube.
 This has only one zookeeper, one broker, one control center.<br>